VincentMcLoughlin/ImpossibleGameArmCortexBoard/README.md

 # ImpossibleGameArmCortexBoard
-Created for one of my courses at university, this project is a version of the popular platform designed for the an Arm micro controller.
+Created for one of my courses at university, this project is a version of the popular platform "The impossible game" designed for an Arm micro controller.
+The game was controlled using a combination of push buttons for jumping, and potentiometer to control the speed of the game.
+All drawing to the LCD screen was done by myself and my partner.
+Only the most necessary files have been included in this project to reduce the risk of plagiarism.